-- i) This is a professional program, and students are required to dress professionally and maintain exemplary personal hygiene. - ii) Each preceptor/clinical site will establish the dress code that is appropriate for that site. - iii) Unless otherwise specified by the preceptor, business professional attire, including a lab jacket is expected of all students. - iv) If a student is uncertain regarding appropriate dress/attire it is best to err on the side of conservative professional attire. - a.
+- i) This is a professional program, and students are required to dress professionally and maintain exemplary personal hygiene. - ii) Each preceptor/clinical site will establish the dress code that is appropriate for that site. - iii) If a student is uncertain regarding appropriate dress/attire it is best to err on the side of conservative business professional attire.
+Unless otherwise specified by the preceptor: - a.
 Jeans are not to be worn in any clinical setting or professional setting during the clinical year. - b.
-Sandals and open-toed shoes are not appropriate and expose the student to bodily fluids/excretions.
+Sandals and open-toed shoes are not appropriate and expose the student to bodily fluids/excretions. - c.

-- c.
 Clothing should be clean, well-kept, conservative and tasteful.
 Clothing should not be tight or revealing. - d.
 All rings and other jewelry are a source for bacteria and other infectious organisms and therefore put patients and clinicians at risk for infection. - 1) Simple bands are acceptable, but require optimal cleanliness. - 2) Rings should be removed for procedures requiring sterile technique and some patient handling. - e.
 Visible body piercings/decorations during clinical encounters: - 1) Minimal ear piercings/decorations (one or two simple studs/ear) are acceptable. - 2) Dangling earrings are not appropriate, and constitute a danger because they can easily be grabbed by angry or disoriented patients. - 3) Always follow hospital and/or clinic policy regarding piercings/decorations. - f.
 Other jewelry, necklaces, and bracelets worn purely for fashion should be avoided since they harbor infectious agents and can be grabbed and broken by disoriented or hostile patients. - g.
 Medic alert bracelets and necklaces are acceptable. - h.
 Students should maintain the highest level of personal hygiene. - 1) Bathe or shower daily using a mildly scented cleanser. - 2) Avoid scented colognes, lotions, perfumes, etc. - 3) Long hair should be pulled back and secured. - 4) Facial hair should be shaved or neatly trimmed. - 5) Fingernails should be short and clean.

-H. Supervision:
+I. Supervision:

 - i) Appropriate supervision is fundamental to the role of the student. - ii) The PA student is assigned to clinical settings in which adequate and appropriate supervision is available. - iii) In the event a circumstance arises in which a student is asked or expected to perform clinical procedures or to deliver patient care services without adequate or appropriate supervision, the student must politely but firmly decline.
-If there is further concern or question, the student must contact their clinical year advisor or any member of the clinical year team. - iv) To protect your personal and professional integrity and to avoid potential legal liability do not perform any patient care activity if: - a.
+If there is further concern or

+- question, the student must contact their clinical year advisor or any member of the clinical year team. - iv) To protect your personal and professional integrity and to avoid potential legal liability do not perform any patient care activity if: - a.
 The authorized preceptor or his/her delegate is not on the immediate premises; - b.
 You have not received adequate instruction and/or are not proficient in or knowledgeable about the care you are asked to deliver and direct supervision is not available; - c.
 You have reason to believe that such care or procedure may be harmful to the patient; - d.
 There is no adequate or appropriate supervision available at the time you are expected to carry out the assignment; - e.
-The care or procedure is self-initiated (i.e., the P.A. student assumes or decides that a particular service or procedure should be performed); or f.
-It is beyond the scope of your role as a physician assistant student.
+The care or procedure is self-initiated (i.e., the P.A. student assumes or decides that a particular service or procedure should be performed); or - f.
+It is beyond your knowledge or training as a physician assistant student.
 (In some settings, especially if there are a large number of patients, you may be pressured to perform services which are inappropriate to your level of training or knowledge.)

-I. Occupational Exposure:
+J. Occupational Exposure:

-i) See Appendix B for policy on Needlestick/Bloodborne Pathogen Exposure.
+i) See Appendix B for policy on Needlestick/Infectious and Environmental Hazards Exposure.